kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 - `query(start: int, end: int)`: Retrieve the number of subscribers that have signed up between `start` and `end` (inclusive).

 You can assume that all values get cleared at the end of the day, and that you will not be asked for `start` and `end` values that wrap around midnight.

+## Daily Coding Problem: Problem #1040 [Hard]

+This problem was asked by Dropbox.

+Implement an efficient string matching algorithm.

+That is, given a string of length `N` and a pattern of length `k`, write a program that searches for the pattern in the string with less than `O(N * k)` worst-case time complexity.

+If the pattern is found, return the start index of its location.
+If not, return `False`.